RockOfFire/ComfyUI_Comfyroll_CustomNodes/README.md

 # 🧩 Comfyroll Studio

 ****** Simple update ***********
-Add the node "CR Aspect Ratio PH", to include some smartphones screen resolutions
+Add the node "CR Aspect Ratio PH" to include some smartphones screen resolutions
 ********************************

 Co-authored by Suzie1 and RockOfFire